vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 <img src="images_pientere_tuinen/pt-logo.webp" alt="Pientere tuinen banner" height="100px">

 Here you can find my dashboard elements for the Dutch project "[Pientere tuinen](https://pienteretuinen.nl/)".
-A project to monitor the diversity in gardens around the country and make people aware of changes they can make to improve your garden for a better water management, temperature and bio-diversity.
+A project to monitor the diversity in gardens around the country and make people aware of changes they can make to improve their garden for better water management, temperature and bio-diversity.

 All this data will be used by different parties to see what the current status in each corner of the country and how to act on the current climate changes.